After reaching record highs in summer 2022, petrol and diesel prices have been falling in 2023.

-In addition, here are three simple ways to save money on fuel:
+In addition, here are six Easy As tips to help you save money on fuel:

-- Slow down: driving at a steady speed of 50 miles per hour (mph) instead of 70mph can improve fuel economy by 25%.
-But be sure to drive at speeds appropriate to the road you are on .
+Driving at a steady speed of 50 miles per hour (mph) rather than 70mph can improve fuel economy by 25%.
+But be sure to drive at speeds appropriate to the road you’re on .